California Appeals

 Appeals statistics

 Before you decide whether to start or defend an appeal, you may want to consider the overall statistics.
 That said, the chances of any specific appeal succeeding depend on the merits of that case.
 There are no quotas that the courts apply.
 When one considers reversal rates, one has to keep in mind that the overall statistics include a fair number of appeals that are hopeless and that never had any realistic chance of success.
-With that proviso, here are some numbers.
-(The source is the 2010 Court Statistics Report published by the Judicial Council of California.)
+With that proviso, here are some numbers:

-Reversal rates in the Ninth Circuit — the federal appellate court covering California — are generally lower than in the California state courts, although statistics are not published.
+• Federal court numbers: Reversal rates in the Ninth Circuit — the federal appellate court covering California — are generally lower than in the California state courts, although statistics are not published.
+The lower reversal rates in federal court partly reflect the large number of immigration and prisoner rights cases there, which, although technically ”civil,” are really in categories of their own.

 If you are starting an appeal and find the reversal statistics unpromising, that doesn’t mean that you should give up.
 It just means that you need to be sure that you work with a lawyer who will make the best possible effort.
 Half-hearted efforts have no business in an appeal.